rickstaa/LAC-TF2-TORCH-translation/LAC_CLEANED_TORCH_SPEED/README.md

-# Cleaned up version of the LAC script (tf==1.15)
+# Cleaned up version of the LAC script (tf>2.0 - eager mode)

 This folder contains the cleaned up version of the LAC script.
-It uses `tf==1.15`.
+It uses `pytorch>=1.6.0`.

 ## Performance

-It has the same performance as the old LAC script.
+Here in eager mode the re-parameterization trick is not working as the gradient of the log_pi layer can not be computed.

 ## Use instructions